arav06/aws-fundies/aws-services-fundamentals.md

 A VPC consists of an Availability Zone which is running many services

-We should setup more than 1 AZ, so that if 1 goes down, the other one is still up and running
+We should setup more than 1 AZ in our VPC, so that if 1 goes down, the other one is still up and running

 For high levels of fault tolerance, we can setup our VPC in another region and setup the exact same infrastructure

 ### Amazon CloudFront